-Is Cortisone an option when your dog is itching uncontrollably because of allergies?
-It treats all sorts of ailments including asthma, hormone disorders and arthritis.
-It comes in different forms, from OTC ointments to a shot.
-Actually, most vets will not suggest cortizone as a treatment option for dogs.
+Cortisone helps for all sorts of ailments including asthma, hormone disorders and arthritis.
+It comes in different forms including OTC ointments to a shot.
+Most vets do not recommend this drug as a treatment option for dogs.

 The rule of thumb is that you shouldn’t give drugs that are prescribed to humans to dogs.
 There are just too many unknowns, and too many potential side effects.
 Your dog could experience a worse reaction than the problems they’re already experiencing.

 Can I Give My Dog Cortisone?
 Answer: No